Narga/narga-core/README.md

 What are the Features?
 ======================
-Narga WordPress Framework inherits all the cool features from Foundation, and packs with several other interesting features to optimize the experience for WordPress and HTML5.
+NARGA Framework inherits all the cool features from Foundation, and packs with several other interesting features to optimize the experience for WordPress and HTML5.

 ###Support Features###
 * HTML5 Boilerplate standard and is hNews microformat ready.